Consultation on our draft budget for 2019/20 ran from 16 January to 6 February and is now closed.

-Your feedback will then inform the development of a revised final budget, which will be presented to Cabinet on 19th February, followed by Rutland County Council’s Full Council on 25th February 2019.
+Your feedback will help inform the development of a revised final budget, which will be presented to Cabinet on 19th February, followed by Full Council on 25th February 2019.

 Key points to note in the draft 2019/20 budget are: